 1. Help them put money in back in their pocket

-Taxpayers with an adjusted gross income of earned wages up to $59,899 for single filers and up to $66,819 for married couples filing jointly may qualify for the Earned Income Tax Credit (EITC), based on their number of dependent children, along with other credits related to caregiving, saving, and education costs.
+Taxpayers with an adjusted gross income of earned wages up to $61,555 (single filers) and up to $68,675 (married couples filing jointly) may qualify for the Earned Income Tax Credit (EITC), based on their number of dependent children.
+In addition, they may qualify for other credits related to caregiving, saving, and education costs.

 2. Judgment-free support makes it easier to take action